 The “CIO Leadership Excellence Program,” the first program of its kind in Germany, enjoyed a successful kick-off on the WHU campus in Vallendar in November 2012.
-In February 18 IT executives travelled to India for the first international module.
+On February 18, IT executives traveled to India for the first international module.
 A variety of program activities created a diverse impression.
 “It is incredibly important to us that the participants not only learn about India in case studies, but also develop a good understanding of the context and truly experience the country,” Winkelmann stressed.
 The program structure was developed on the basis of the India modules of the WHU MBA programs, which have been successfully carried out for many years.
 “Understanding emerging countries requires direct personal experience, in many ways.
 A combination of instruction at our top Indian partner schools and complementary activities in the form of intercultural trainings and visits to German and Indian corporations as well as to social projects and non-profits has demonstrated its value,” explained Professor Jürgen Weigand, director of the MBA programs at WHU.

 Networking with Indian IT colleagues took center stage at the NASSCOM Leadership Conference in Mumbai, the most important industry event in India.
 A joint press release of the industry association of the German information and telecommunications sector, Bitcom, and its Indian counterpart, NASSCOM, emphasized the importance of the visit.
 It was stressed that the German IT experts formed the largest international delegation, and this was attributed to the cooperation of the associations with the “leading German business school WHU” and the CIO magazine.